-When you’re looking into rehab for a substance abuse problem, you’ll run across discussions on life skills and life skills rehab programs quite frequently.
+When you’re looking into rehab for a substance abuse problem, you’ll run across discussions on life skills rehab programs quite frequently.
 Knowing what life skills are and actually using them are two entirely different things.
 Learn more about how life skills integrate with rehab.

 How Addiction Diminishes Life Skills